kubepack/onessl/README.md

 # onessl
 Swiss army knife for installing Kubernetes applications.
 Just download the pre-built binaries from this project's release page and you are ready to go!

+> Onessl project is in maintainance mode.
+It does all the things we wanted it to do.
+For new projects, we are using Helm 3.

 ## Available Commands
 Please find the available commands [here](/docs/reference/onessl.md).